Jack Horner discovered that dinosaurs cared for their young, and some were social animals nesting in colonies.

 - evidence that Maiasaura peeblesorum typically laid about 25 eggs in a nest and the hatchlings were about a foot (30 cm) in length.

 The location of these discoveries is now called Egg Mountain!

 In 1982 Horner was offered a position at Montana State University’s Museum of the Rockies and returned to live in Montana permanently.

 Horner’s discovery of dinosaur colonies led him to conclude that many species of dinosaur were sociable and lived in herds.
 This contrasted with the previous view that dinosaurs lived solitary lives.

 In his 1993 book The Complete T. Rex, Horner promoted the idea that T. Rex may have been primarily a scavenger.

 In 1994 Horner continued to promote this idea at the Dino Fest event held at Indiana University, noting that T. Rex would have been very slow moving.
 Later research by Thomas Holtz and others, however, contradicted this.

-In the movie Jurassic Park, dinosaurs are rescued from extinction when viable DNA is found, allowing scientists to hatch dinosaurs into the modern world.
+In the movie Jurassic Park, dinosaurs emerge from extinction when viable DNA is found, allowing scientists to hatch dinosaurs into the modern world.

-In the real world, Horner has found that he cannot actually recover dinosaurs from ancient DNA, but he believes he can do the next best thing.
+In the real world, Horner has found he cannot recover dinosaurs from ancient DNA, but he believes he can do the next best thing.